 Hanafuda and Kabufuda "cards are tiny, only 2 1/8 by 1 1/4 inches (54 x 32 mm), but about three times thicker than Western cards. [...]
 There are twelve suits, representing months of the year.
 Each is designated by a flower and has four cards.
-The point values should be considered merely as a ranking mechanism, as the most popular games only concern themselves with certain combinations of taken cards."
+The point values should be considered merely as a ranking mechanism, as the most popular games only concern themselves with certain combinations of taken cards. "

-Hanafuda Cards Traditional Japanese card game
+Hanafuda Cards

-Figure 13: Hanafuda Cards
+Figure 11: Hanafuda Cards